 Anand, Nikhil.
 2006.
 Planning Networks: Processing India's National Biodiversity Strategy and Action Plan.
 Conservation and Society 4(3): 471-487. link

-ANTH294.
-Global Cities: Urbanization in Most of the World
+ANTH2940.
+Global Cities: Urbanization in the Global South

 ANTH547.
 Lives of Infrastructure